HystericalBinky/Conversion-System/README.md

 ## Setup

-1. Download the code ZIP File and Unzip it.
+1. Download latest release's zip file and unzip it.
 2. Open the folder with Visual Studio.
 3. Run the project.